Distributed training with nGraph¶

-Distributed training is not officially supported in version 0.14; however, some configuration options have worked for nGraph devices with mixed or limited success in testing environments.
+Distributed training is not officially supported as of version 0.18; however, some configuration options have worked for nGraph devices in testing environments.

 How?
 (Generic frameworks)¶

 To synchronize gradients across all workers, the essential operation for data

 parallel training, due to its simplicity and scalability over parameter servers,

 allreduce.
 The AllReduce op is one of the nGraph Library’s core ops.
 To

 enable gradient synchronization for a network, we simply inject the AllReduce op

 into the computation graph, connecting the graph for the autodiff computation